ITF Seafarers' Trust: Finances

-In 2015, the Trust unveiled a new logo as well as developing a new website alongside upgrades to the Shore Leave app.

 Governance

 The Seafarers' Trust is governed by a Board of Trustees, that are responsible for setting the Trust’s strategy, ensuring it fulfils its objectives, and that good governance is carried out.
 The Head of Trust is responsible for the daily operation of the Trust and is assisted by a full-time secretariat who undertake various administrative, project and programme management activities.

 Trustees

 The Trust Deed makes provision for a minimum of five Trustees and a maximum of nine.
 At present there are six Trustees: